 Professional and academic research are vital necessities for modern leaders to forge ahead.
-Research is the process of asking the right and relevant questions and of gathering and analysing the necessary data in a systematic and methodologically sound manner.
-An important aspect of sound professional and and academic research is to embed the research within the body of existing knowledge (applied research) and to add to it (generating new knowledge).
-This course will introduce the students to the basics of academic research, a pre-requisite before they start writing their thesis.
-The students will be trained to identify excellent research ideas, write and analyse data that leads to a relevant and timely contribution
+Research is the process of asking the right and relevant questions and of gathering and analyzing the necessary data in a systematic and methodologically sound manner.
+An important aspect of sound professional and academic research is to embed the research within the body of existing knowledge (applied research) and to add to it (generating new knowledge).
+This module will introduce the students to the basics of academic research, a prerequisite before they start writing their thesis.
+The students will be trained to identify excellent research ideas, write, and analyze data that leads to a relevant and timely contribution.